toptal/picasso/.changeset/eleven-eels-tie.md

 ---
 ### CategoriesChart

-- added `isAnimationActive` prop to disable animations for the chart
+- Add `isAnimationActive` prop to disable animations for the chart